OpenSocket/socketcluster-client-ruby/README.md

     end
 ```

-- For getting list of created channels :
+- For getting list of created channels

 ```ruby
     # Get all subscribed channel
     channels = socket.get_subscribed_channels
 ```

-#### Publishing event on channel
+#### Publishing an event on channel

-- For publishing event :
+- For publishing an event

 ```ruby
     # Publish to a channel